adfrontend-task/task/README.md

 # task
 It's a template repository for creating tasks

-## Recurse submodules and track template repository changes into generated repository
+## Add submodules and track template repository changes into generated repository

 ```
 git remote add template [URL of the template repo]